Design #8: Birds On A Branch! The Wet Method of Application

 Next, I prepped the quote for the design.
 I added the text right over the top of the birds in my file to make sure the spacing looked right and the font was as big as I could make it:

 I had limited purple vinyl to work with, so I had to cut the words in several pieces.
 I laid them out in lines and taped the pieces together, adding in scrap pieces where there were spaces:

 Now that all the pieces were cut, I went to transfer everything to the window.
 I started with the birds on the back of the window.
 One advantage of using a window is that you can layer your vinyl without having overlap lines!

 Transferring large designs to a glass surface can be difficult to get the design straight on the first shot and to not have bubbles in the vinyl.
 To help with that, you can use the wet method of application.
 The wet method is really helpful when you have a non-porous surface and want to avoid bubbles.

 I filled a spray bottle with about a cup of water and a squirt of baby shampoo (I don’t think exact measurements are all that vital, you just want a little shampoo in some water).
 Shake the contents up.
 Next, LIGHTLY spray your surface.
 I sprayed one half of my window first:

-I laid the vinyl onto the window and then used the Silhouette Scraper to work all the moisture out from under the transfer paper.
+I laid the vinyl onto the window and then used the a scraper to work all the moisture out from under the transfer paper.
 I used a paper towel to sop up the liquid as I squeegeed it out:

 I started in the middle of the deign and worked the water towards the edges.
 Once I had worked out most of the water on the first side, I sprayed the other side of the window and repeated the process: